 But while DevOps solves many challenges, implementing this philosophy also produces other ones.
 This blog outlines some of the most common problems in DevOps adoption – and how to overcome them.

-Here are the 6 Challenges of DevOps Adoption and How to Overcome Them
+Here are the 6 Challenges with DevOps Adoption and How to Overcome Them

 Challenge #1: Organizational Culture